Leominster, Massachusetts: Sports

 Leominster High School has a long tradition of excellence in sports, and success is a huge focal point for the city.
 The Leominster High Blue Devils Football is one of the most successful high school football programs in the state including a record 12 State Super Bowl titles.
 The Leominster Blue Devils main rival is the Red Raiders of Fitchburg High School.
 The two football programs have played every year since 1894, and have played 112 consecutive Thanksgiving Day Games, and is second to only Needham and Wellesley for oldest high school football rivalry in the state.
 They also have an ice hockey team that plays at the Wallace Civic Center.

-Legendary Leominster football players and coaches include Lou Little, Ronnie Cahill, Shane Fallon, and Frank Novak.
+Legendary Leominster football players and coaches include Lou Little, Ronnie Cahill and Frank Novak.

 The Wachusett Dirt Dawgs of the FCBL played at the Baseball Field at Doyle Field six summers from 2012 to 2017.
 Leominster currently hosts New England Football League semi-pro team, the Central Mass Sabercats.

 The Leominster Dek-Hockey Center hosts youth dek-hockey games for the town of Leominster and Fitchburg.
 It is located in North Leominster off of Route 2 near North Leominster station of the Fitchburg Line.